aviumlabs/phoenix-compose/README.md

 ## Service Details

-The Phoenix Framework application is exposed on port 4000.
+The Phoenix Framework application is exposed on port 4000 (default).

 The src directory in the project working directory is bind mounted to the